PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 It’s used by everyone from the local fire department responding to a house fire, to the US government responding to a natural disaster.
 It provides a standardized response framework that everyone is familiar with.

-NIMS and ICS are the basis of the process we use at PagerDuty, however we have heavily modified it for our needs.
+NIMS and ICS are the basis of the process we use at GetYourGuide, however we have heavily modified it for our needs.
 Turns out that things can be streamlined a bit when human life isn't on the line.

 ---